MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewProductCarbonFootprint.md

 ### <a href=#aircraftghgemissions name="aircraftghgemissions">aircraftghgemissions</a>

 The GHG emissions resulting from aircraft engine usage for the transport of the product.
-Must be calculated with unit kgCO2e per declared unit and non\x2dnegative.
+Must be calculated with unit kgCO2e per declared unit and non-negative.
 First included in: Sustainability\\CloudforSustainabilityCarbonDataModel/PreviewProductCarbonFootprint (this entity)

 #### Properties